kmwandingi/DigitalInnovationHackathon/README.md

 # DigitalInnovationHackathon
-- For ease of use signup page is built on chatbot technology and the embed code is provided.
+- For ease of use, the signup page is built on a chatbot maker and the embed code is provided.
-- Pdf and QR generator code (html and CSS) used in pdfmonkey to create the test certificate
+- Pdf and QR generator code (html and CSS) used in pdfmonkey.io to create the test certificate.